Technikradio/C3FOCSite/README.md

 # C3FOCSite
 This is the repository for the C3FOC web site.
 Follow @c3foc on twitter for upcoming news.
-The website is written for and using python3.
-Using python2.x may work but is untested and unintended.
+The website is written for and using python3.6.

+## required python version
+Due to the ussage of pythons new type safety system (a good idea for security) the software only works with python >= 3.6

 ## required python packages